The Board of Management consists of:

 Secretary Pauline Lazarus - Also an active member of several project teams, particularly the Australian Jewish Choral Festival committee.

-Pauline is the Program and Events Manager at North Shore Temple Emanuel, where she also sings in the choir.
+Pauline retired as the Program and Events Manager at North Shore Temple Emanuel at the end of 2021.
+She remains involved at NSTE volunteering for the community well-being team and singing in the choir.
 She joined the Australian Jewish Choral Festival Team in 2014, as administrator, and then Production Co-ordinator in 2016, when she also joined the board of Jewish Arts, taking on the role of Secretary.
 Her vast community experience includes being administrator of a synagogue Hebrew and Religion School.

 Board Member Gloria Bailen - Also chair of the Engagement subcommittee